Sinucid/valuedator/README.md

 ### Validation templates

+> Theoretically, you can specify all 3 checks (number, chars, pattern), but it is necessary to hinder the logic of this decision.
+In most cases, one or two types are sufficient.

 #### number
 Special check for number or range : Array.
 An array that takes up to two numeric parameters to set the minimum and maximum values.
 If you transfer only one value, a lower limit check will be performed.